 The most common route is to use tax preparation software from companies like TurboTax or H&R Block.
 Prices, functionality, and features for these tax prep programs vary widely, so make sure the software you select is right for your situation and budget.
 If you need a little help picking the right program, check out our tax software rankings.

-If your 2023 adjusted gross income is $79,000 or less, you might be able file your tax return for free using private software under the IRS Free File program.
+Depending on your adjusted gross income, you might be able file your tax return for free using private software under the IRS Free File program.
+(The 2023 threshold was $79,000 or less; 2024’s amount has yet to be announced.)
 However, pay close attention to each company’s eligibility requirements.
 Depending on your situation, you might not qualify for a free tax return even if your income is below the income threshold.
 Eligibility rules for each program and a selection tool are available on the IRS Free File website.

 If you feel comfortable enough—and that’s a big if for most people—you can use the fillable forms on the IRS website for free.
 This is for people who already know their way around the tax forms.
 Unlike the private tax software programs, no guidance is provided.
 So, if you’re not comfortable figuring out things on your own, this option is not for you.

-Finally, new this year, the IRS has introduced its own tax software through a pilot program called IRS Direct File.
+Finally, in 2024, the IRS introduced its own tax software through a pilot program called IRS Direct File.
 The software is similar to commercial tax prep software products already on the market (e.g., it uses an interview-based, question and answer format).
-Unfortunately, this software is only available to taxpayers with relatively simple tax returns in 12 states.
+Unfortunately, this software is only available to taxpayers with relatively simple tax returns, but it has expanded, to 24 states from 12 initially.

 Related: Capital Gains Tax: What Is It, Rates, Home Sales + More